Shadow-Wizards-Money-Gang/useless-reptile/Example-Resource-Pack/README.md

 River Pikehorn
 - Striped (`striped`)

-Showcases how to add custom variants and override equipment models per variant.
+Showcases how to add custom variants and override equipment models per variant and also how to add glowing layer.
 File name - name of the variant.
 Variant file must be placed in folder named after dragon's id, which must be in `dragon_model_data` folder.
 Swamp Wyvern and Moleclaw variants showcase how to use `equipment_model_overrides` and add glowing layer to the model of both equipment and dragon itself.
 River Pikehorn variant shows how to add variant that only has different texture from default ones.